Nexyboye/Vaults/Equations/Formulas/Classical Mechanics/Linear Velocity.md

 	$\Delta t$ is a [[Time Interval]]

 description
-	Velocity is the change in position with respect to time.
+	Velocity is the change in position with respect to time on a straigth line.